Rupeshwaran-Ravindrran/Brutefrc/README.md

 It takes `0.002` seconds for this progam to brute force a __single__ Bitcoin address.

 However, through `multiprocessing.Process()` a concurrent process is created for every CPU your computer has.
 So this program can brute force a single address at a speed of `0.002 ÷ cpu_count()` seconds.

-# Database FAQ

-An offline database is used to find the balance of generated Bitcoin addresses.
-Visit <a href="/database/">/database</a> for information.

 # Parameters